FelixHoer/web-crawler/README.md

 # web-crawler

-The `web-crawler` allows you to extract data from dynamic web pages in a powerful, jet convenient way.
-This is possible by using a headless browser, that injects your crawl-code into the running page-context.
+The `web-crawler` allows you to extract data from dynamic web pages in a powerful, yet convenient way.
+This is possible by using [PhantomJS]() - a headless browser - which injects your crawl-code into running pages.
+To handle complex scenarios the sequence of operations is expressed as a state machine.
-It also provides a web-server, that serves crawl-results and static files to process and display the gathered information.

 # Usage